Materials-Data-Science-and-Informatics/awesome-fair/README.md

 # awesome-fair-data
 A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.

-## Resources about the FAIR princples
+## Resources about the FAIR principles

 ## FAIR Digital Object and related projects
 [FAIR Digital Objects Forum](https://fairdo.org/)